 - 4.1.
-Weekly meetings took place throughout the session between central Education Resources staff and Secondary Head Teacher representatives to plan and agree guidance in respect of the ACM.
-Weekly meetings also took place with teacher professional association representatives to consider the proposals and the implications for their members. - 4.2.
+Weekly meetings took place throughout the session between central Education Resources staff and Secondary Head Teacher representatives to plan and agree guidance in respect of the ACM. - 4.2.
 SLC guidance was developed and disseminated relating both to the assessment of young people and to the quality assurance processes to be applied.
 This provided an approach that not only ensured compliance with the SQA requirements but also provided reassurance and support for centres. - 4.3.
-Subject networks were convened and supported to allow discussion, verification and moderation involving all centres and all subjects at National 5, Higher and Advanced Higher levels.
+Subject networks were convened and supported to allow discussion, verification and moderation involving all centres and all subjects at N5, H and AH levels.
 For subjects with smaller uptake and smaller numbers of teachers, networks were established across the West Partnership. - 4.4.
 Subject leaders, usually Faculty Heads or Principal Teachers, prepared the provisional results for courses in each centre, having developed a clear rationale/methodology for their judgements and having engaged in the appropriate moderation processes. - 4.5.
 Individual provisional results were established using the teacher's professional judgement of pupil attainment based on assessment evidence undertaken in controlled exam conditions and moderated at school level, local authority level and at national level through the sampling exercise. - 4.6.
 Schools undertook an internal 'sense checking' exercise to explore any unusual or unexpected results.
 Each school also reviewed results with senior Education Resources officers, again considering unusual or unexpected results. - 4.7.
 It is worth stating explicitly that results were neither upgraded nor downgraded directly because of these checks.
-The checks resulted in some further scrutiny and review of the available evidence for some candidates in some subjects, however all pupil awards were based solely on the evidence available. - 4.8.
+The checks resulted in some further scrutiny and review of the available evidence for some candidates in some subjects, however, all pupil awards were based solely on the evidence available. - 4.8.
 Each Head Teacher was required to sign-off all provisional results submitted for his/her school SQA.

-5. HMIE review of Local Authority Alternative Certification Model
+5. HMIE Review of Local Authority Alternative Certification Model

-- 5.1.
-During the course of the session, HMIE undertook a programme of scrutiny of Local Authority approaches to the SQA Alternative Certification Model. - 5.2.
-HMIE Inspectors met with focus groups of central staff; of headteachers and senior managers; and teachers and their professional association representatives. - 5.3.
-The outcome of the process included an individual Local Authority feedback session and culminated in a high-level National report published in May 2021.
+5.1.
+HMIE undertook a programme of scrutiny of Local Authority approaches to the SQA Alternative Certification Model.
+The outcome of the process included an individual

+Local Authority feedback session and culminated in a high-level National report published in May 2021.